benroberts999/updatePRN_SVN/README.md

 and the USNavCen operational advisory files, to determine the PRN-clock mappings.
 It combines these two lists to form a new list that has the full correct PRN-SVN-Clock mappings.
-It outputs this list in a new file, called PRN_GPS_GPSDM, that is in roughly the same format as the original PRN_GPS file.
+It outputs this list in a new file, called PRN_GPS_GPSDM.txt, that is in roughly the same format as the original PRN_GPS file.

 (Or, at least, it _will_ do this, once the code is finished..)